mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 _W-H-A-T-H-A-P-P-_, he paused me, signaling that he understood.

-"I was at the observatory when–," he winced at some pain in his body. "...when Holragi landed.
-I had a message to send; a message of great importance.
-But I didn't make it, did I?...
-That's okay though, because now you're here."
+"I was at the observatory–," he winced at some pain in his body. "...Holrag.
+Had a m-m-message t-to send; a m-m-m of great importance.
+I didn't make it, did I?...
+That's-s okay though.
+Now you're h-h-here."

 "That's great, Jesse," said Pomri, "What was the message?"

 _W-H-A-T-W-A-S-M-E-S_

-"The message?...The message..."
+"The message?...
+The mess-KA'TOVA-essage.
+Many.
+Message...
+M-m-many ka'tova -essage."

-"You can't remember?" said Pomri, urgently.
+"Ka'Tova?
+What about a Ka'Tova?" said Pomri, urgently.

 She moved closer to him, holding the illuminated hand to her face so he could read her lips.

 "Try to remember," she demanded.

-"I can't remember!" he cried.
+"S-sai-sll," he cried under his breath.
 "I can't...can't..."

+"Sail?
+From a boat?" she asked, "What does a ka'tova have to do with it?"

+"Remember... rem -m -m."

-His pupils began to constrict and I watched as his mind began to slip backward in time.
+He began to hit his head in frustration, but Pomri held his arms back after a few hits, and he stopped gesticulating.
+Instead, his pupils began to constrict and we watched as his mind began to slip backward in time.

-"Just try, Jesse."
+"Come on," she said, worried, "Stay awake."

+As quickly as he slipped under, he slipped back into reality.

-"Who are you?!...
-I have nothing to give you – go away!"
+"Who are you?" he demanded, "...I-I have nothing to give – go away!"

 He turned and shuffled away from us with his hand still holding the back of his head.
 A fit of violent coughing overcame him as if he had been struggling to hold it in and he was forced to rest against a boulder to regain his breath, still holding his free hand out to ward us off.

-"Leave me be," he begged, almost whispering.
+"Leave me be," he growled, almost whispering.

 Pomri was insistent.
 She approached him, trying to reassure him that she was not there for malice.
 But he refused her, curling up into himself.
 With each refusal, she broke down a little bit more until she finally knealt before him and wept.
 At a safe distance, he resumed his nodding and gesticulating, a hand still behind his head.